shrey24/quadcopter-controller/README.md

 2. Select the port you choose for communication.
 3. The X Y Z axis and YAW represent the movement directions of quadcopter.
 The value range is -100 to +100.
 4. Press the corresponding key to send the command to the quadcopter.
 5. You can change the key configurations by editing the <b>config.xml</b> file.
-Hit <b>Refresh Keys</b> button to make the changes in config.xml effictive.
+Hit <b>Refresh Keys</b> button to make the changes in config.xml effective.

 ### Protocol of communication
 #### Data sent: